 Alison Lord, Director of Dance, Take Art

 In Phase 3, RTDI now has a network of regional Co-ordinators.
-Take Art has recently welcomed Beccy to the team as RTDI Co-ordinator for the South-West region.
-She works with rural touring schemes and Associate Venues in the area to produce six tours between Autumn 2023 and Spring 2026.
+Based at Take Art Beccy is the RTDI Co-ordinator for the South-West region.
+She is working with rural touring schemes and Associate Venues in the area to produce six tours between Autumn 2023 and Spring 2026.

-Alongside exciting performances across the region, we will welcome artists for workshops, residencies and much more to develop audiences, dance networks and participation in dance and creativity through movement.
+Alongside exciting performances across the region, we are welcoming artists for workshops, residencies and much more to develop audiences, dance networks and participation in dance and creativity through movement.

 The South-West region Rural Touring Schemes include:

-Artsreach (Dorset), Carn to Cove (Cornwall), Villages in Action (Devon), Beaford (North Devon), Theatre Orchard (North Somerset), Air in G (Gloucestershire), Pound Arts (Wiltshire and South Gloucestershire), Take Art (Somerset).
+Artsreach (Dorset), Carn to Cove (Cornwall), Villages in Action (Devon), Beaford (North Devon), Super Culture (North Somerset), Air in G (Gloucestershire), Pound Arts (Wiltshire and South Gloucestershire), Take Art (Somerset).

 Find out more about RTDI

-Please visit the National Rural Touring Forum's website where you will find a wealth of project information including news, archives, resources, previous menus, and programmes, and full UK listings.
+Please visit the The Place's website where you will find a wealth of project information including news, archives, resources, previous menus, and programmes, and full UK listings.

 Contacts: